 The present arrangements are derived from the Localism Act 2011 and are overseen by the Council's Standards Committee.
-The Head of Legal, Estates & Member Services is Rochford District Council's Monitoring Officer and is responsible for the day-to-day operation of the standards arrangements.
+The Assistant Director of Legal Services is Rochford District Council's Monitoring Officer and is responsible for the day-to-day operation of the standards arrangements.

 The following outlines various aspects of the ethical framework that governs standards at Rochford.

 The Constitution, which comprises 7 Parts, includes 16 Articles that set out the basic rules governing the Council’s business.
 Detailed responsibilities, procedures and codes of practice appear later in the document.

 The Constitution can be downloaded from the Related Links section at the bottom of this page.

 The Code of Conduct for Members